 Dress up yogurt even more for teenagers by turning it into yogurt pops or yogurt bark

-Beans are a humble superfood.
+The beans are a humble super food.
 They’re loaded with protein and fiber, plus they’re cheap and take little time to organize.

 “Buy low-sodium canned beans like black beans, chickpeas, or kidney beans.

 Simply open the can, rinse them to get rid of extra sodium, and increase any dish.

 ” Replacing hamburger with beans during a quesadilla or tossing beans with pasta helps maintain high-quality, lean protein while adding a key nutrient: fiber,” says Andrews.

 There are sorts of pasta made up of beans too, search for brands like Banza, Pow, and Tolerant Foods.

 “Kids ages 4 to eight need around 25 grams of fiber every day, and most products marketed to kids, like fruit snacks and cheese crackers, contain little if any… Fiber helps promote healthy digestion and helps your kids feel fuller, longer, in order that they aren’t asking you for a snack 5 minutes after dinner ends” says Andrews.